-Cassava anthracnose is manifested by a small number of superficial cankers located on the exposed parts of the stems.
-It has also been observed like stem deformations due to swelling and distortions of petioles and green stems.
+Cassava anthracnose diseasa is manifested by a small number of superficial cankers located on added stems.
+It has also been observed with deformations due to swelling and distortions of petioles and stems.
 Also, damaged and necrotic green stems and petioles as well as dried apical buds were observed.
-Alteration mycoflora, linked to cassava anthracnose, includes fungal morphotypes of the genera Colletotrichum gloeosporioides, Fusarium sp., Botrytis sp. and unidentified species.
-Indeed, this diversity of fungal pathogenic strains linked, on the one hand, to cassava infections, was revealed by the results of Nyaka [9] after the identification of pathogenic fungi associated with cassava root rot in Cameroon.
-On the other hand, the diversity of fungal species linked to anthracose symptoms has been observed in Côte d'Ivoire by Silué[10] through the identification of the genera Colletotrichum gloeosporioides, Pestalotia heterocomis, Lasiodiplodia theobromae and unidentified fungal strains on cashew nuts (Anacardium occidentale L.).
+Mycoflora, associated with cassava anthracnose symptoms, include fungal morphotypes of genera Colletotrichum gloeosporioides, Fusarium sp., Botrytis sp. and unidentified species.
+Indeed, this diversity of fungal pathogenic genus, linked to cassava infections, on one side, was revealed by the results of Nyaka [9] after identification of pathogenic fungi associated with cassava root rot in Cameroon.
+On other side, diversity of fungal genera associated with anthracose symptoms has been observed in Ivory Coast.
+Silué [10] identified Colletotrichum gloeosporioides, Pestalotia heterocomis, Lasiodiplodia theobromae genera and unidentified fungal strains on symptomatic cashew (Anacardium occidentale L.).
 The identifications were based on morphological and microscopic characteristics.
 Our morpho-metric results, both macroscopic and microscopic, are consistent with those of Fokunang [8], Ferrada [21] and Burgess [22] respectively for the genera Colletotrichum gloeosporioides, Botrytis sp. and Fusarium sp..
 In addition, the proportion and parasitic fungal pressure were significant for all genera encountered.
-The genera Colletotrichum gloeosporioides and Fusarium sp. were more observed on samples from non-lignified parts and on petioles of plants with lesions and necrosis.
-The genus Botrytis sp. has been specifically encountered more on deformations.
+Colletotrichum gloeosporioides and Fusarium sp. genera were more observed on samples from non-lignified parts and on petioles of plants with lesions and necrosis.
+Botrytis sp. genus. has been specifically encountered more on deformations.
 Indeed, these three genera are reputed to be very damaging on all aerial parts of monocotyledons and dicotyledons plants.
-The genus Colletotrichum gloeosporioides has been identified as an infectious agent of 703 genera and 167 plant families of monocotyledons and dicotyledons by cankers, lesions and necrosis [23].
-The genus Fusarium sp. has been identified as infecting 150 plant species in several modes of infection [24].
-The genus Botrytis sp. has been identified as an infectious agent in the leaves, stems, flowers, fruits and seeds of 500 plant species like deformations and brown rottenness [25].
+The genus Colletotrichum gloeosporioides has been identified as an infectious agent of 703 genera and 167 plant families of monocotyledons and dicotyledons causing cankers, lesions and necrosis [23].
+Fusarium sp. genus has been identified as infecting 150 plant species in several modes of infection [24], most commonly causing stalkrots.
+Botrytis sp. genus has been identified as an infectious agent in the leaves, stems, flowers, fruits and seeds of 500 plant species like deformations and brown rot [25].
+As a necrotroph, it often takes advantage of damage resulting from other pathogens to produce symtoms often call gray mold.
 These three genera Botrytis sp., Fusarium sp. and Colletotrichum sp. occupy respectively the 2nd, 4th and 8th ranks, in terms of fungal pathogens of economic and scientific importance [26].